 A recent study showed that sustainability is rated as an important purchase criterion for 60% of consumers globally.
 People are becoming increasingly aware of the need to shop ethically, and 87% of the time will actively choose a sustainable brand over the alternative if given the option.

-The benefits of having a sustainable brand and marketing it as such are clear, but it’s also important to make sure that your business is authentic and transparent in its marketing message and brand values.
+The benefits of having a sustainable brand and marketing it as such are clear.
+Still, it’s also important to ensure that your business is authentic and transparent in its marketing message and brand values.

 Position yourselves as thought leaders in sustainability in your industry.
 Create content that engages and educates your audience.
 Make sure it tells a compelling story about your business and its environmental goals.
 This can be shown through blog articles, short videos, social media posts and LinkedIn articles.